Automated Capability Evaluation of Foundation Models: Introduction

-In this paper, we introduce \textbf{A}ctive Learning for \textbf{C}apability \textbf{E}valuation (ACE), a framework for automated, scalable, and fine-grained evaluation of foundation models.
-ACE operates in two stages: (1) it uses powerful LLMs to decompose a domain into structured capabilities and generate task sets for each; (2) it actively evaluates a subject model by learning its capability function in the latent space and adaptively selecting informative capabilities to assess.
-The framework codebase is available at \url{https://github.com/VectorInstitute/automated_capability_evaluation/} for reproducibility and creating new evaluation benchmarks.
+We, therefore, propose to formulate capability evaluation as the problem of \textit{approximating a latent capability function} where the goal is to estimate a model’s competence across a large set of capabilities without exhaustively evaluating every one.
+The central research question becomes \textit{how to approximate this function effectively when both the number of potential capabilities and the size of task sets required for reliable scoring are large.} Motivated by this question, we present \textbf{A}ctive Learning for \textbf{C}apability \textbf{E}valuation (ACE), a framework for automated, scalable, and fine-grained evaluation of foundation models.
+ACE operates in two stages: (1) it uses powerful frontier models to construct structured capability hierarchies and generate tasks with reference solutions; (2) it actively evaluates a subject model by learning its capability function in a latent space and selectively probing informative capabilities.
+The framework codebase is available at \url{ https://github.com/VectorInstitute/automated_capability_evaluation/} for reproducibility and creating new evaluation benchmarks.

-Our contributions are as follows: \begin{itemize} \item We introduce ACE, a general framework that combines LLM-based capability decomposition with active learning to enable scalable and structured evaluation of foundation models. \item Through extensive experiments we demonstrate the effectiveness of ACE in the domain of Mathematics with 78 capabilities and over 8,500 evaluation tasks.
-We evaluate multiple open- and closed-source models and uncover area- and capability-level differences that are not visible in aggregate metrics. \item We show that the latent space, constructed via a pretrained text encoder and dimensionality reduction, preserves semantic relationships between capabilities.
-This enables effective approximation of the capability function via active learning. \item We validate the quality of the automatically generated tasks and verification outputs through manual inspection, demonstrating a strong agreement with human labels. \end{itemize}
+Our contributions are as follows: \begin{itemize} \itemsep0em \item \textbf{Reframing capability evaluation.} We introduce ACE as the first framework that formulates evaluation as \textit{approximating a latent capability function}, rather than exhaustively scoring on fixed benchmarks.
+We further show that the latent space, constructed via pretrained text encoders and dimensionality reduction, reliably preserves semantic relationships between capabilities, making principled generalization possible. \item \textbf{Adaptive coverage and efficiency.} By combining LLM-based capability decomposition with active learning in latent semantic space, ACE simultaneously expands coverage (capturing overlooked skills) and improves efficiency (minimizing evaluation cost).
+This resolves the long-standing trade-off between breadth and scalability in evaluation. \item \textbf{Large-scale empirical validation.} In Mathematics, spanning \capcount capabilities and \taskcount tasks, ACE reveals capability- and area-level differences invisible to aggregate metrics.
+It recovers nearly the entire Wikipedia capability space, showing that automated benchmarks can surpass static, human-curated ones in coverage, granularity, and cost-effectiveness. \end{itemize}